Bjorn99/nucleotide-counting-methods/grep_nt_ct.md

 ## Prerequisites

 - Make sure you have grep installed.
-A bit of terminal knowledge is engouh.
+A bit of terminal knowledge is enough.
 - Open terminal or command prompt.
 - Navigate to the directory where the file is saved.